 Cristal has a Master’s in Latin American Studies from New York University and a Master’s in Political Science from the Universidad de los Andes in Colombia.
+She is Colombia Case Study Manager of the Managing Exits from Armed Conflict initiative at United Nations University – Centre for Policy Research.

-She is a Senior Policy Advisor at the UK Mission to the UN in New York, where she leads the UK’s work at the Security Council on the Colombia and other Americas files and Women, Peace, and Security.
-Prior to her current role, Cristal was a researcher with the Global Coalition to Protect Education from Attack, and before that worked for IOM in Colombia.
-In this role, she provided research and analysis to feed into the peace negotiations between the Colombian government and the FARC.
+Previously, Cristal was Senior Policy Advisor at the UK Mission to the UN in New York, where she leads the UK’s work at the Security Council on the Colombia and other Americas files and Women, Peace, and Security.
+Prior to this role, she was a researcher with the Global Coalition to Protect Education from Attack, and before that worked for IOM in Colombia, providing research and analysis to feed into the peace negotiations between the Colombian government and the FARC.

 What factors facilitate or constrain former child combatants’ entrance to and longevity in the reintegration programme in Colombia?

-The Colombian case reveals many of the persistent challenges to child reintegration.
-Colombia's adult and child reintegration programmes have been praised as the most comprehensive in the world.
-While the reintegration process does address aspects from family circumstances to education and economic reinsertion, some former child combatants do not enter a reintegration programme, or do not finish the process and may return to life in an illegal armed group.
-This study will therefore seek to answer the question: What factors facilitate or constrain former child combatants’ entrance to and longevity in the reintegration programme in Colombia?
-By providing a more comprehensive understanding of why some children never enrol in the reintegration programme and why others do not remain in and complete the process, the research aims to identify the obstacles to effective child reintegration, and offer clues to how to more effectively and sustainably reintegrate former child soldiers in Colombia and elsewhere.
+Colombia's reintegration programmes for adults and children formerly associated with armed groups have been praised as among the most comprehensive in the world, and indeed these programmes do address a broad range of aspects.
+However, some former child recruits do not enter a programme, and others enter but do not finish the programme, or may even return to illegal activity.
+This study will therefore seek to answer the question: What factors facilitate or constrain former child soldiers' entry to and longevity in the reintegration programme(s) in Colombia?
+Using mixed methods to provide a more comprehensive understanding of why some children never enrol in the reintegration programme, and why others do not remain in and complete the programme, the research aims to identify obstacles to effective child reintegration and offer clues to how to effectively and sustainably support former child soldiers' reintegration.

 - Dr Jaremey McMullin (external - University of St Andrew's)